Laziness is an unwillingness to spend energy. It is an unwillingness to do a task we perceive to be difficult or uncomfortable.

 An early man had a ripped, lean, and muscular body not because he followed a certain workout regimen in a gym but because he had to hunt and defend himself from predators and rivals.

 He had to lift heavy stones, climb trees, run, and chase beasts for food constantly.

 Once humans could ensure their basic survival, they had time to envision the future and make long-term goals.

 In short, we’re designed for instant rewards.
 So how can anyone expect us to wait to achieve our long-term goals?
 That’s too painful.

 Our psychological mechanisms for instant gratification are deep-rooted and much stronger than the mechanisms for delaying gratification.

 These are precisely the reasons so many people lack motivation.
 Being motivated to pursue long-term goals feels unnatural.

-From this angle, it’s easy to understand why self-help and motivation is are booming industries today.
+From this angle, it’s easy to understand why self-help and motivation are booming industries today.
 Motivational and inspirational quotes get millions of views on YouTube.
 It belies the persistent lack of motivation characteristic of the human psyche.

 Everyone seems in need of motivation today.
 Early man needed no motivation.
 Survival, for him, was motivation enough.